 Introduction

-The vision of the next-generation mobile network is envisioned to provide more flexible network connectivity, and management for ever-increasing demands of traffic and diverse applications, such as automatic driving, virtual reality, etc.

 Driven by the development of software-defined networking (SDN) and network function virtualization (NFV) technologies, network slicing is introduced in 5G to fulfill the ubiquitous delivery of delay-sensitive and computation-intensive network services.
 By decoupling network functions from proprietary hardware, the physical network is logically split into multiple isolated virtual networks, i.e., network slices.
 According to the different quality of service (QoS) and service level agreements (SLAs), network slicing can be dynamically customized by allocating resources and functions for specific network services.

 Although various related work[1] has carefully investigated whether to accept slice requests or not and how to allocate resources, there remain other essential issues “whether”, “when” and “how” to admit slice requests in a dynamic environment.
 Especially in radio access networks (RANs), multi-dimensional and heterogeneous resources should also be sliced for provisioning tailored services, including radio, computing and storage resources.
 Assisted with network slicing, the infrastructure provider (InP) is responsible for splitting and maintaining network slices, and the service providers (SPs) can rent network slices from InP to meet their requirements.